avetisk/material-next/CONTRIBUTING.md

 # Contributing

 If you're reading this, you're awesome!
-Thank you for helping us make this project great and being a part of the Material-UI community.
+Thank you for helping us make this project great and being a part of the Material-Next community.
 Here are a few guidelines that will help you along the way.

 ## Submitting a Pull Request

-Material-UI is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.
+Material-Next is a community project, so pull requests are always welcome, but before working on a large change, it is best to open an issue first to discuss it with the maintainers.

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
 It's always best to create two smaller PRs than one big one.

 As with issues, please begin the title with [ComponentName].

 When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.
-You can read more about our test setup [here](https://github.com/mui-org/material-ui/blob/v1-beta/test/README.md).
+You can read more about our test setup [here](https://github.com/material-next/material-next/blob/v1-beta/test/README.md).

 ### Branch Structure

-All stable releases are tagged ([view tags](https://github.com/mui-org/material-ui/tags)).
+All stable releases are tagged ([view tags](https://github.com/material-next/material-next/tags)).
 At any given time, `v1-beta` represents the latest development version of the library.
 Patches or hotfix releases are prepared on an independent branch.

 #### `v1-beta` is unsafe